 - Facilitate the implementation of enterprise and supplier development initiatives;

-- Monitor and analyse the industry for provision of timeous and relevant agro-processing economic information; and
+- Monitor and analyse the industry for provision of timeous and relevant agro-processing economic information;

 Director: Agro-processing Support

-Department of Agriculture, Forestry and Fisheries
+Department of Agriculture, Land Reform and Rural Development

-2nd floor Sefala Building
+2nd floor, Sefala Building

 503 Belvedere Street, Arcadia, South Africa